 A properly installed and maintained venting system is critical to the safe operation of your wood insert.
-This insert may be connected, with a liner, to a masonry fireplace that meets the standards of NFPA 211 or may be connected, with a liner, to a factory-built fireplace that meets the standards of UL127.
-When choosing the location for your insert, decide on a central location in the main living area of the home.
+This insert may be connected, with a liner, to a masonry fireplace that meets the standards of NFPA 211.
+This insert cannot be installed in a factory-built fireplace or into a mobile home.
+Some homes will have multiple fireplaces: When choosing the location for your insert, decide on a central location in the main living area of the home.
 Uninhabited areas of the home such as an uninsulated basement or a garage would be an inefficient location for the heater.
-Also consider not placing the chimney too close to your neighbors or in a valley that would cause a nuisance or unhealthy outdoor air quality.
+Also consider not using a chimney that is too close to your neighbors or in a valley that would cause a nuisance or unhealthy outdoor air quality.
 For proper draft, the chimney must exit the roof a minimum of 3 feet and at least 2 feet above any portion of the roof that is within 10 feet of the chimney.